clxanti/gohan/docs/js_extension.md

 Check if dir

+- gohan_etcd_watch(path, timeout)

+Watch a given path in ETCD.
+Return an event or null if timeout occurred and there were no events for a given path.

 # Testing javascript extensions

 You can test extensions using a testing tool bundled with Gohan with the command